Valley Plaza

 Valley Plaza was a shopping center in North Hollywood, Los Angeles, one of the first in the San Fernando Valley, opened in 1951.
-In the mid-1950s it claimed to be the largest shopping center on the West Coast of the United States and the third-largest in the country.
+In the mid-1950s, it was reported to be the largest shopping center on the West Coast of the United States and the third-largest in the country.
 It was located along Laurel Canyon Boulevard from Oxnard to Vanowen, and west along Victory Boulevard.
-Like its competitor Panorama City Shopping Center to the north, Valley Plaza started with one core development and grew over time to market, under the single name "Valley Plaza", a collection of adjacent retail developments with multiple developers, owners, and opening dates.
+Like its competitor, Panorama City Shopping Center to the north, Valley Plaza started with one core development and grew over time to market, under the single name "Valley Plaza", a collection of adjacent retail developments with multiple developers, owners, and opening dates.

 Opening

 The idea to develop the plaza came from developer Bob Symonds in 1942, who had helped to create the Miracle Mile concentration of shops on Wilshire Boulevard. from started with a 210000 sqft 2-story Sears store announced in 1948.
-The center was on a 50-acre lot including 15 acres of parking.
+The center was on a 50-acre lot, including 15 acres of parking.
+Urbanism analyst Richard Longstreth noted that Symonds was the first developer in Southern California to recognize the significance of the rapidly growing freeway system for the development of shopping centers, as they would attract large numbers of shoppers who would find it convenient to visit by car, avoiding problems with existing shopping areas, almost all of which required navigating streets choked with traffic, either in Downtown Los Angeles, Hollywood, or the central business districts of the surrounding towns, and which provided limited parking some distance from the stores.

-The shopping center opened August 12, 1951, with parking for 4000 cars, and having cost between $20,000,000 and $40,000,000 (depending on the source) to build.
-The Sears opened September 12, 1951.
-Other early anchors were Thrifty Drug Stores, J. J. Newberry, Bond's, Gallenkamp Shoes, and multiple supermarkets: McDaniels, Alexander's and a combined Mayfair-Owl/Rexall supermarket-and-drugstore.
+The shopping center opened on August 12, 1951, with parking for 4000 cars, and had cost between $20,000,000 and $40,000,000 (depending on the source) to build.

+Early anchors included (from north to south):